-We help young professionals worldwide gain the critical skills of the 21st century—skills such as global collaboration and global leadership—and we help companies in the San Francisco Bay Area develop a pipeline of young global talent with those skills, while also accomplishing major projects.
+We enable young professionals worldwide to gain the critical skills of the 21st century—skills such as global collaboration and global leadership—and we enable companies and organizations in the San Francisco Bay Area to develop a pipeline of young global talent, accomplish major projects and make their entities more globally focused.

 We do this through a six-month program that combines: